Tom Abernethy: Post-playing career

 After his playing retirement, Abernethy worked in commercial real estate until the 1990s.
 He served as a technical advisor on the 1986 film Hoosiers.

 Abernethy created the Indiana Basketball Academy in 1995 which provides skills training for young players.
 It has been attended by over 25,000 children since its inception.

 Personal life

 Abernethy has three sons who all played college basketball.
 His twin sons, Andy and Matt, played for Bethel College and Grace College respectively.
-His youngest son, Todd, played for the Ole Miss Rebels and serves as an assistant coach for the Florida Atlantic Owls.
+His youngest son, Todd, played for the Ole Miss Rebels served as an assistant coach for the Florida Atlantic Owls men's basketball and presently serves as an assistant coach for the Georgia Bulldogs men's basketball.